What is Nebbiolo? An introduction to one of Italy’s most revered grapes.

 Barbaresco and Nebbiolo

-Barbaresco is slightly smaller than the neighboring wine making area of Barolo.
-It is made up of three primary communes, Barbaresco, Neive, and Treiso.
+Barbaresco is slightly smaller than its neighboring winemaking area of Barolo.
+It is made up of three primary communes: Barbaresco, Neive, and Treiso.
 Parts of San Rocco Seno d’Elvio also fall into the designated Barbaresco DOCG production zone.

 While Barbaresco is only roughly 25 km / 15.5 miles from Barolo, the climates are markedly different.
 Barbaresco has a slightly maritime influence with warmer, drier, and more mild conditions.
 Grapes ripen earlier than in Barolo and as such the tannins are softer, making the wines more approachable sooner.